 Why is coaching important in sales?

 Sales is a high priority for most companies, directly affecting revenues and profits.
 An effective sales team is essential for business growth and success.
 However, salespeople often face significant challenges that can prevent them from maximising their performance.
-This is why coaching is playing an increasingly important role in sales.
+This is why coaching is playing an increasingly important role in sales area.

 Why is coaching important in sales?
 Walk coaching